 - The ‘On View’ status may be delayed on the website by 24 hours.
 Please check with our Rights and Registration Office to confirm that a work of art will be on view before traveling to the Museum.

 - Dimensions 45 9/16 × 68 11/16 in.
 (115.8 × 174.4 cm) frame: 57 × 79 1/2 × 4 in.
 (144.8 × 201.9 × 10.2 cm)

 - Credit Line Gift of the Samuel H. Kress Foundation, 1961.125

 - On View

-3. According to the bill of sale dated May 13, 1955 from Rosenberg & Stiebel to the Kress Foundation in the curatorial files of the Birmingham Museum of Art.
+3. According to the bill of sale dated May 13, 1955 from Rosenberg & Stiebel to the Kress Foundation.
+See object file.